datacarpentry/semester-biology/materials/course-intro.md

 * That said, I encourage you to keep up with deadlines to the extent possible.
 Each step of the course builds on the last step and students who get behind often have a hard time catching up.

-Class sessions will not be recorded to improve student privacy.

 * If you have decent internet access the course is designed so that you can do it entirely in a browswer without any local software installation
 * There are alternative approaches for folks with limited internet access